-After quickly picking me from my hostel (Hostel Florenc — a place I would recommend you to stay if you’re travelling by bus, because of its convenient location), we (me and 7 other German guests who were also a part of the tour) drove through the scenic ride up above Prague Castle, from where we started our half-day walk across a few highlights and the many blissful neighborhoods.
+After quickly picking me from my hostel, we (me and 7 other German guests who were also a part of the tour) drove through the scenic ride up above Prague Castle, from where we started our half-day walk across a few highlights and the many blissful neighborhoods.
 And first in the list was a walk through Prague Castle.

-Getting to Prague castle, unless you’ve your own transport can be tough, or at least time consuming, as you are required to take a tram (number 22) to the castle and then wait in significantly longer queues to get your ticket, and pass through.
-And that’s exactly when a paid guided tour seems the most blissful.
+Getting to Prague Castle, unless you’ve your own transport can be tough, or at least time consuming, as you are required to take a tram (number 22) to the castle and then wait in significantly longer queues to get your ticket, and pass through.
+And that’s exactly when paid guided tours feel blissful.

 After a quick stroll through a few parts of castle, and a bit of information feed from our guide, we headed to the ever-impressive 10 centuries old St. Vitus Cathedral.

 It was sad to know that such impressive architectural marvel faced a hardship of a communal fights and an uncontrollable fire in 16th century, during which most of the building got damaged.
 It was only after 20th century that the Cathedral was completely restored and given a shape, we are much familiar to, today.